Rifqio/simple-rag-implementation/assets/employees/Emily Tran.md

   - Emily Tran aims to become a Marketing Manager within the next two years, focusing on leading larger campaigns and developing junior team members.

 - **Hobbies**:
-  - Emily enjoys photography and regularly contributes to Jasa Raharja Putera's social media content with her own high-quality images.
+  - Emily enjoys photography and regularly contributes to BPJS Kesehatan's social media content with her own high-quality images.
   - She is also passionate about sustainability and organizes monthly team volunteer events for environmental awareness.

 ---

-Emily Tran continues to be a valuable asset to Jasa Raharja Putera, driving innovative marketing strategies that resonate with a diverse customer base.
+Emily Tran continues to be a valuable asset to BPJS Kesehatan, driving innovative marketing strategies that resonate with a diverse customer base.
 Her contributions have significantly enhanced the company's branding and customer outreach efforts.